Non - Ferrous Metals

 Size: It is among the top 200 market size companies of india.

-Momentum: Stock price has a strong positive momentum.
-Stock is up 10.2% in last 30 days.
+Momentum: Stock is suffering a negative price momentum.
+Stock is down -7.4% in last 30 days.

 Investor Care | |